anthonynsimon/secrets-vault/README.md

 # secrets-vault

-Simple encrypted secrets for Python.
+Keep your app secrets encrypted in-repo, automatically decrypt on local dev or deploy.

-Inspired by Rails encrypted secrets.
-It can be used as a standalone CLI tool or as a library.
+Inspired by Rails credentials - it pairs nicely with [mrsk](https://mrsk.dev).
+But it can be used as a standalone CLI tool or as a library.

 The vault is JSON encoded and encrypted using [AES-GCM-256 authenticated encryption](https://cryptography.io/en/latest/hazmat/primitives/aead/#cryptography.hazmat.primitives.ciphers.aead.AESGCM).